How to configure the runners

 Runners are doing the job.
 They execute the major logic of each step if the step is ready to run.
 You need to have at least one runner up and running.
-You should have multiple runners in order to use the multiprocessing capabilities of Pacemaker.
+You should have multiple runners to use the multiprocessing capabilities of Pacemaker.

 A Pacemaker runner is a message queue consumer.
 Therefore you need to run the default Magento